You can make delicious loaves of Easy Pull-Apart Cinnamon Bread, even if you don’t know how to knead dough! Here are step-by-step directions.

-HERE’S HOW I MAKE THESE HEAVENLY EASY PULL-APART CINNAMON LOAVES
+HERE’S HOW TO MAKE THESE HEAVENLY EASY PULL-APART CINNAMON LOAVES

-I then put the reassembled loaves into two loaf pans that have been lightly sprayed with nonstick spray.
-I typically have some cinnamon sugar left over, so I sprinkle it on top of the loaves.
+Put the reassembled loaves into two loaf pans that have been lightly sprayed with nonstick spray.
+(I typically have some cinnamon sugar left over, so I sprinkle it on top of the loaves.)